dotnet/runtime/docs/design/features/tiered-compilation-guide.md

 Tiered compilation is enabled by default from .NET Core 2.2 preview 2 and in 3.0 daily builds.

-- Download the .NET Core SDK from the [download archives](https://www.microsoft.com/net/download/archives)
+- Download the .NET SDK from the [download archives](https://www.microsoft.com/net/download/archives)
   - For the latest pre-release installers, download a [daily build](https://github.com/dotnet/core/blob/master/daily-builds.md)
 - For .NET Core 2.1 and 2.2 preview 1, tiered compilation may be enabled in any of the following ways ([instructions](https://github.com/aspnet/JitBench/blob/tiered_compilation_demo/README.md#16-run-the-app-with-tiered-compilation-enabled)):
   - In `<app>.csproj` before the build